 I have exhibited in Chicago, New York City, and numerous cities across the state of Tennessee and Kentucky.
 I have won numerous awards including Best of Show and my artwork is in several corporate and private collections in Tennessee.

 I also enjoy piecing quilts by machine, latch hook, felt stocking kits, counted cross stitch and embroidery.
-I recently took A Wilton cake decorating class at Hobby Lobby and tried my hand at painting pottery.
-I enjoy all things creative, it would seem.
-I love to collect Raggedy Ann and Andy dolls.
+I took A Wilton cake decorating class at Hobby Lobby, and I have also tried my hand at making and painting pottery.
+I love to collect Raggedy Ann and Andy dolls and have also made paintings of them.
 My favorite artist is Helen Van Wyk from Welcome to My Studio.
 I like working in charcoal, pastel, and sometimes watercolor, but my favorite is impasto oil on canvas.